-Insulating your duct work is the most effective way to reduce heat loss and noise, as well as improve the efficiency of your home heating and cooling system.
+Insulating your home's duct work is the most effective way to reduce heat loss and noise, as well as improve the efficiency of your home heating and cooling system.
 But homeowners sometimes overlook the importance of insulating other appliances that use ducts, such as kitchen and bathroom exhaust mechanisms.
-Consider a few facts to decide if insulating the duct work used by your kitchen range vent hood is a good choice for your home.
+Consider a few facts to decide if installing vent insulation on the duct work used by your kitchen range vent hood is a good choice for your home.

-Like other duct systems in the home, insulating the ducts connected to your vent hood reduces nuisance noise and vibration when the fan inside the vent hood is running.
-But more importantly, insulating duct work wherever ducts run through unheated parts of the home will help prevent air loss through the thin metal ducts and will help prevent the buildup of condensation and the moisture problems that can result from condensation accumulation.
+Like other duct systems in the home, insulation around range hood ducts reduces nuisance noise and vibration when the fan inside the vent hood is running.
+But more importantly, insulating duct work wherever ducts run through unheated parts of the home will help prevent air loss through the thin metal ducts.
+Insulation will also help prevent the buildup of condensation and the moisture problems that can result from condensation accumulation.

 Just as is the case with insulation in other parts of your home, you should regularly inspect and maintain the insulation on your duct work.
-Should the insulation around your vent hood duct work become water-logged due to a roof leak or similar problem, the insulation's effectiveness will be compromised and can actually invite moisture problems inside the ducts.
+If the insulation around your vent hood duct work becomes waterlogged because of a roof leak or similar problem, the insulation's effectiveness will be compromised.
+And if the insulation is compromised, it can create a favorable environment that actually invites moisture problems inside the ducts.
 Inspect the insulation around your ducts at least once a year and replace any that has become compromised.